Did you know?

 The route of South Africa’s most famous long-distance horse journey would take you through half of the modern-day provinces of KwaZulu-Natal (KZN) and the Eastern Cape.

-And you’d probably do it very comfortably in 2 days, with a pleasant stop in, say, Port St Johns, overnight.
+And you’d probably do it very comfortably in two days, with a pleasant stop in, say, Port St Johns, overnight.

 However, the epic ride of Dick King – covering more than 950km in 10 days – took the Natal frontiersman through some of the wildest parts of South Africa in May and June 1842.